sccn/SIFT/README.md

 ## Documentation

-See the [SIFT wiki](http://sccn.ucsd.edu/wiki/SIFT) or use the submenus on the EEGLAB website.
+See the [SIFT wiki](http://sccn.ucsd.edu/wiki/SIFT) or use the submenus if you are looking at this page on the EEGLAB website.

 ## Citation